the-caliber/the-caliber/README.md

 - ⭐ While doing private audits i have found critical issues in multiple defi protocols.
 - 💻 Type of procotols I performed audits on:
   - Upgradeable smart contracts(UUPS, Transparent, Dimond proxies).
-  - ERC2981, ERC1155, ERC777, ERC20, EIP721, EIP712 standards.
+  - ERC2981, ERC1155, ERC777, ERC20, EIP721, EIP712 standards, and more.
-  - governance
-  - Integrations of these contracts into Defi protocols like NFT marketplaces, staking applications, DAOs and bridge.
+  - Integrations of these contracts into Defi protocols like NFT marketplaces, staking protocols, DAOs and bridges.
   - I also had opportinities to work on TradFi (traditional finance) audits like "loan" and "asset" securatization on blockchains.

 ## Technical articles: